FornesJ/Text-Editor/README.md

 # Text editor made in Java

 This is a text editor made in java with openjdk version "18.0.1.1" 2022-04-22.
 It mainly uses the java libraries Swing and AWT for creating the desktop app.
+However instead of just using the standard text area component from the Swing library, the text editing functions are built from the ground up.

 ---------------------------------------------------------------------------------